Catch and Release: Faith, Freedom and Knuckleballs Ethan K. Bryan (eLection Publishing) regularly $15.99 – our sale price $12.79

 modern day slaver.
 Yes, he meets some famous players, notably Jeremy Affeldt who

-himself has written of his own major league career
+himself has written of his own major league career and how he has leveraged his

 fame for the sake of fighting trafficking in To Stir a Movement: Life, Justice, and Major League Baseball and a